 During this *free troubleshooting consultation, I will listen to your health struggles and help you identify the next steps that you should take on your journey to freedom from SIBO symptoms.

-*At this time, this practice takes clients who reside in the following states: Arizona, California, Colorado, Connecticut, Florida, Idaho, Indiana, Michigan, New Hampshire, Massachusetts, New York, Oklahoma, Oregon, Pennsylvania, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
+*At this time, this practice takes clients who reside in the following states: Arizona, California, Colorado, Connecticut, Florida, Idaho, Indiana, Michigan, New Hampshire, Massachusetts, Oklahoma, Oregon, Pennsylvania, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
 We are not taking international clients at this time.
 I apologize for the inconvenience.

 P.S. - My name is Darla and I have a PhD in Nutrition, I’m a Registered Dietitian and Certified Functional Medicine practitioner.